 The validity of the common shares offered by us and the selling shareholders will be passed upon for us and the selling shareholders by Drinker Biddle & Reath LLP, One Logan Square, 18th and Cherry Streets, Philadelphia, Pennsylvania 19103.
 Various legal matters relating to the common shares will be passed upon for the underwriters by Ballard Spahr Andrews & Ingersoll, LLP, 1735 Market Street, 51st Floor, Philadelphia, Pennsylvania 19103.
-One of our directors, Harry S. Cherken, Jr. is a partner in the law firm of Drinker Biddle & Reath LLP and, as of the date of this prospectus, beneficially owns 9,100 common shares and holds options to purchase 72,000 shares that are presently exercisable and options to purchase 10,000 shares that become exercisable within 60 days of the date of this prospectus.
+One of our directors, Harry S. Cherken, Jr. is a partner in the law firm of Drinker Biddle & Reath LLP and, as of the date of this prospectus, owns 8,000 common shares and holds options to purchase 72,000 shares that are presently exercisable.